 3: Deploy Anywhere-Support for Connections to Cloud, On-premise and Mobile Resources

-Nearly all modern companies are dealing with hybrid data that spans cloud services, on-premise data centers, installed endpoints, and mobile devices.
+Nearly all modern companies are dealing with hybrid data that spans cloud services, on-premises data centers, installed endpoints, and mobile devices.
 The embedded iPaaS solution you select needs to be able to support hybrid deployment options.

 4: Availability and Performance